Raghuvir Sahay

 Raghuvir Sahay (9 December 1929 – 30 December 1990) was an Indian Hindi poet, short-story writer, essayist, literary critic, translator, and journalist.
 He remained the chief-editor of the political-social Hindi weekly, Dinmaan, 1969–82.
+He obtained a Master of Arts in English literature from the University of Lucknow in 1951.

 Awards

 He was awarded the 1984 Sahitya Akademi Award in Hindi for his poetry collection, Log Bhool Gaye Hain (लोग भूल गये हैं) (They Have Forgotten, 1982).